What’s the Difference Between Group Life and Individual Life Insurance?

 With Group Life Insurance, you don’t have control over the amount you’re insured for.

-Group Life Insurance payouts are usually set at a group level and will be based upon a multiple of your salary.
+Group Life Insurance payouts are usually set at a company level and will be based upon a multiple of your salary.
 Most companies choose a multiple of between 3 and 4 times your salary.
 Sometimes policies will have differing multiples of salary for different members of staff based on seniority.

 Other Differences Between Group Life Insurance and Personal Cover